naagaraa/mini-mvc-php-native/CONTRIBUTING.md

 ### 6. Issue that pull request!

-> For something that is bigger than a one or two line fix:

-> 1. Create your own fork of the code
-> 2. Do the changes in your fork

 ### If you have a different process for small or "obvious" fixes, let them know.

 > Small contributions such as fixing spelling errors, where the content is small enough to not be considered intellectual property, can be submitted by a contributor as a patch, without a CLA.